 A homemade concrete mixer from a barrel is made as follows:

-Naturally, a do-it-yourself manual concrete mixer must have a stable base.
-This is necessary so that the structure does not begin to roll over during mixing.
-With a small load of a skeleton from a wooden bar, it will be quite enough (section 10 by 10 or 15 by 15 cm).
-Optimal connection options: “in a thorn” or “in half a tree”.
-They are necessary so that the structure does not receive damage from vibration.
+Naturally, a manual concrete mixer with your own hands must have a stable base.
+This is necessary so that the structure does not start to turn over during mixing.
+With a small load of the frame from wooden beam will be quite sufficient (section 10 by 10 or 15 by 15 cm).
+Optimal connection options: “tenon” or “half-tree”.
+They are necessary so that the structure does not suffer damage from vibration.
 When the assembly is completed, all joints are glued and tightened with self-tapping screws.

 How to make a concrete mixer with your own hands video